govuk-react/govuk-react/README.md

 See [A Unified Styling Language](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660).

 This project is part of a larger initiative to componetise large scale React applications.
 Using CSSinJS allows us to include styles inside a module bundle that can be published (using `npm publish`) and consumed by a peer application, without putting dependencies on the peer application to implement a specific CSS build system.

-We are expecting to use [Interoperable Style Transfer Format (ISTF)](https://github.com/cssinjs/istf-spec) once it is finalised and compatible with a CSSinJS library, which would allow us to distribute CSSinJS stylesheets without a runtime.

 ## Why not use GDS styles/classes directly